iranges package

 Returns:

-A new IRanges object with all intersecting intervals.
+A new IRanges object with all intersecting ranges.

 intersect_ncls(other, delete_index=True)[source]

-Find intersecting intervals with other.
+Find intersecting ranges with other.
 Uses the NCLS index.

 Parameters: